timothyhull/breadpool-self-eval/docs/index.md

         Military service disabilities and sports injuries prevent me from competing in the sports I've spent most of my life learning, playing, and loving.
 Losing the ability to compete in these sports in recent years crushed me, leaving me feeling without purpose and desperate for a way to fill the competitive athletic void in my life.

-        Officiating roller derby has allowed me to feel like my chance to participate in competitive athletic activities isn't yet over because, at least for now, my body still allows me to roller skate with high intensity.
+        Officiating roller derby has allowed me to feel like my chance to participate in competitive athletic activities isn't over because, for now, my body still allows me to roller skate with high intensity.
 Even though I am not a competitor on the track, officiating allows me to experience the joy of competitive preparation through intense physical training, rules study, video analysis, and practicing with peers who push me to improve every day.

         <figure markdown>
         ![Jammer Referee, AoA vs. Rat City, October, 2023 - Credit: Jonathan Works Photography (worksphoto on Facebook)](images/breadpool_jr_aoa_vs_rat_city_10_7_2023.png){ width="400" style="filter: drop-shadow(0 0 0.2rem black)" }